ilyasergey/YSC2229/source/week-03-merge-sort.rst

    in
    sort arr

-This style of merge sort is known as a `top-down merge-sort`.
+This style of merge sort is known as a `top-down merge sort`.

 We can supplement this procedure with standard randomised tests::